7 Foods For Beautiful Skin

 2. Wild Salmon

 Wild salmon is a rich source of omega-3 essential fatty acids (also known as healthy fats), which are needed to build healthy skin cells and moisturize your skin from the inside out.
-In fact, skin conditions such as, psoriasis, eczema and atopic dermatitis have been linked to omega-3 deficiency.

 Wild salmon and other fatty fish are the richest sources of omega-3’s, but if you follow a vegan or vegetarian diet, you can get omega-3’s from hemp hearts, chia seeds, walnuts, algae and flaxseed.